 Know Your Upholstery: Fabric Types and Care

 Before you whip up your homemade cleaning solution for upholstery, you’ve got to know your furniture’s fabric.
 Using the wrong cleaner can mess up your sofa with stains or damage, so always check the care tag, usually tucked under a cushion or on the frame.
-This is key whether you’re cleaning or furnishing your home frugally.
+This is key whether you’re cleaning or decorating on a budget.

 Fabric Care Codes